 It is a great attraction for the whole family even today and with its amusement park, exhibition, restaurants, cafes, and proximity to the beach there will be guaranteed fun throughout the day.

 EAT PIZZA AT PAPÀ BIANCO IN FAVERSHAM

 I know it may sound like a cliche, but being Italian it is almost a must for me to try and find a good pizza wherever I go.

-I had spotted this place before leaving for our holidays when everything was still in the planning stage, it was then recommended to us by our host Beatrice (find more about our stay at Beatrice’s place here) so that our first night in Kent we ventured to Faversham and ordered take away pizzas at Papà Bianco.
+I had spotted this place before leaving for our holidays when everything was still in the planning stage, it was then recommended to us by our host Beatrice (find more about our stay at Beatrice’s place here) so that on our first night in Kent we ventured to Faversham and ordered take away pizzas at Papà Bianco.

-Papà Bianco is situated in the warehouse complex at Standard Quay alongside fishmongers, antique shops and tea rooms.
+Papà Bianco is situated in the warehouse complex at Standard Quay alongside fishmongers, antique shops, and tea rooms.
 It has lovely interiors and a few tables outside that are perfect if you want to enjoy your dinner while watching the sun setting on Faversham Creek.
 The pizza?
 More than decent.

 VISIT THE MEDIEVAL TOWN OF RYE